isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Philosophical rules are generally not mechanically checkable.
 However, individual rules reflecting these philosophical themes are.
-Without a philosophical basis the more concrete/specific/checkable rules lack rationale.
+Without a philosophical basis, the more concrete/specific/checkable rules lack rationale.

 ### <a name="Rp-direct"></a>P.1: Express ideas directly in code